jakebills1/personal_site_v2/about.markdown

 permalink: /about/
 ---

 Hi, I'm Jake!
 I am a Full Stack Software Engineer at [Direct](https://www.getdirect.io/), a property management system for the vacation rental industry.
+You can get a copy of my resume [here]({{ site.url }}/assets/jake_bills_resume.pdf)

 ## My Background